isomerpages/sp-5gacademy/resources/events/_posts/2022-04-18-post-5G Learning Journey @ Singapore Polytechnic.md

 The 5G Learning Journey is a 2-hour Programme designed to educate participants in 5G Technology Capabilities and its Possibilities in areas of Smart Facilities, Advanced Manufacturing, Urban Solutions and Sustainability.

 * Learn interesting concepts through topics like 5G Overview and Introduction to AIoT
-* Engaging discussions on how 5G & AIoT together can benefit company and workforce
+* Engaging discussions on how 5G &amp; AIoT together can benefit company and workforce
-* Get to know the top 5G & AIoT uses cases
+* Get to know the top 5G &amp; AIoT uses cases
-* Explore how features such as ultra low latency, high speed connectivity, massive sensor data of 5G & AIoT can enable key drivers such as real time cloud computing, intelligent control and AI that is transforming your industry
+* Explore how features such as ultra low latency, high speed connectivity, massive sensor data of 5G &amp; AIoT can enable key drivers such as real time cloud computing, intelligent control and AI that is transforming your industry
 * Short and consultative style discussions to help uncover your company's problem statement(s)

 # Details
 **VENUE: Singapore Polytechnic
-By Appointment Only via the registration link below.**
+Register via the link below. ****

 ![5G Learning Journey Synopsis](/images/events/Regular%20Programmes/5G%20Learning%20Journey%20Content_1.png)
 ![5G Learning Journey Content 1](/images/events/Regular%20Programmes/5G%20Learning%20Journey%20Content_2.png)